bevyengine/bevy-website/content/news/2024-02-17-bevy-0.13/index.md

 }
 ```

-It's impossible to chose a type based on the value of `user_query`!
+It's impossible to choose a type based on the value of `user_query`!
 [`QueryBuilder`] solves this problem.

 ```rust